 The UACJ Group operates an internal reporting system (Corporate Ethics Consultation Hotline) the purpose of which is to prevent compliance problems altogether, or discover them early on and swiftly resolve them.
 This system has internal and external channels that employees can access anonymously.
 Measures are in place to receive contacts by telephone, postal mail, e-mail, and other means as well.
-The Anonymous Reporting Board 1 is another reporting function that we have established to make it easier for employees to report activity they believe or suspect constitutes a compliance violation.
+The Anonymous Reporting Board\1 is another reporting function that we have established to make it easier for employees to report activity they believe or suspect constitutes a compliance violation.
 The administrative section of the consultation hotline oversees and appropriately handles all reports of questionable activity from the selection of a unit to investigate the report, to implementation of a formal response.
-At the same time, it takes steps to prevent the reporting employee and those whose activities are investigated from suffering any negative consequences from the mere reporting of suspicious activity or cooperation with the investigation.
+At the same time, it makes clear to relevant employees that the reporting employee and those who cooperate with the investigation are not to suffer any negative consequences from the mere reporting of suspicious activity or cooperation with the investigation.
+Furthermore, actions are taken to thoroughly protect the reporting and cooperating employees by, for example, confirming that they actually have not been subjected to negative consequences for their actions.

-1 The Anonymous Reporting Board is a system that allows an employee to engage in a dialog anonymously with hotline personnel over our intranet.
+\1 The Anonymous Reporting Board is a system that allows an employee to engage in a dialog anonymously with hotline personnel.
 The receipt of a report anonymously can make it impossible to adequately investigate the report or provide investigation results and information on problem solutions back to the reporting employee.
 The UACJ Group has adopted the Anonymous Reporting Board to alleviate such problems.